Cambridge Tree Project

 (Acer pseudosieboldianum x palmatum 'Hasselkus')

 No Japanese maple has the cold powered moxie of 'Northern Glow'.
-Selected in Madison by Professor Emeritus Edward Hasselkus to easily withstand our coldest winters.
+Selected in Madison by Professor Emeritus Edward Hasselkus to easily withstand even our coldest winters.
 Its deeply lobed leaves are light green over summer months (pictured above) and turn brilliant red in fall (also shown above).
 Expect slower growth (six inches annually) to 20 ft. high and wide.
 Best located in sites with deep garden soil and afternoon shade.

-4 ft. tall (multiple trunks, potted): $95
+4-5 ft. tall (multiple trunks, potted): $105

 Maple, Paperbark